 4. Using outside help

 If you are out of ideas, might we suggest Diceware?
-It’s an online tool that allows you to roll a die a few times to get a number, then find a corresponding word.
+It’s an online tool that allows you to roll a die a few times to get a number, and then find a corresponding word.
 Do that 3-4 times for each word, combine them, and voila.
 You can also use online dictionaries or Word of the Day apps/websites/social media accounts.

-3. The sentence method
+Method 3.
+The sentence method

 While reasonably secure and requiring a long time to crack with a brute-force attack, the words above are still found in a dictionary.
 It would be best if you could make a password look like it was generated, yet have an easy way to remember it.
 That is possible with this method, which requires you to think of a long sentence.
 Then, make up a rule.
-For example, take the first letter of each word, add a number after 3 letters, and a symbol after 5.
-If you lack inspiration, feel free to use a tool known as a gobbledygook generator.
-Using “hackers have nothing on us, we have a very strong password and fear no one“ we’ve come up with “hhn3ou^w5hav7s&pa9fno1#“